 Colorado Humanities, a 501(c)(3) nonprofit, was established in 1974 as a result of the National Foundation on the Arts and the Humanities Act signed into law by President Lyndon B. Johnson in 1965, and the subsequent founding of the National Endowment of the Humanities (NEH).
-We have forged hundreds of community partnerships, and have created more than 85 unique initiatives in our 44-year history.
+We have forged hundreds of community partnerships, and have created more than 90 unique initiatives in our 46-year history.
 We provide programs at no cost to participants.
-We reach an estimated 200,000 people each year as program partners, participants and/or audiences.
-At least 85% of our annual budget goes directly to programs, and we are grateful for the generous contributions from businesses, foundations and individuals that make it possible.
+We reach an estimated 340,000 people each year as program partners, participants and audiences.
+The majority of our annual budget goes directly to programs, and we are grateful for the generous contributions from businesses, foundations and individuals that make it possible.

 What are the Humanities?

 The humanities help us understand and define what it means to be human.
 They provide

 ongoing content for a fulfilling life on personal and societal levels.
 And, importantly, applied

 humanities learning provides essential method and skills-based approaches for personal and